FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 User data is also often commonly stored in more than one datastore.
 Almost every application needs the concept of a 'user', so as an organization grows and applications are added, user data grows more and more fragmented.

 All of these factors combine to make user data especially complex to migrate.
 When you use a slow migration, you trade the risk of screwing up the migration process for all your users at once for the additional operational overhead of running two auth systems for an extended period of time.

+### Password hash upgrade

+If the old system hashed the password using an older, less secure algorithm, you can take advantage of a slow migration to upgrade the hashing algorithm.

+The user will be providing their password in plain text.
+The new auth system will delegate the authentication to the old system on the initial login.
+Then the new system will have the user data and the password.
+The plain text password can be hashed in any algorithm supported by the new system at the same time the user data is stored.

+Then, on subsequent logins, the new system would hash the provided password using the modern algorithm and authenticate the user without ever touching the old system.

+This type of password upgrade would be more difficult to accomplish in a big bang migration because with that approach, you only have the hashed passwords.

 ### Business opportunity